astritkurtishaj/nestjs_post_blog/README.md

 $ npm run test:cov
 ```

+## Advice how to configure
+1. First create .env file by copying and changing the name of .env.example and than configure the database credentials
+- password
+- port
+- database name

+2. Run `npm install` to install the required dependencies

+3. Run in terminal after opened the project `npx prisma migrate dev` to create the tables in the database

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).